davidjbuchanan/MS3-lockdown/README.md

 - C**R**UD On the *All Recipes* page, all recipes are displayed in the chronological order of production.
 Each record has a photo, dish name and a timestamp for the date of production.

 **Search the database**
-- If a user would like to search for a particular dish or by the name of a particular chef, then they can acces the *Search Recipe* page from the navbar.
+- If a user would like to search for a particular dish or by the name of a particular chef, then they can access the *Search Recipe* page from the navbar.
 This results in the display of a 'Found Recipes' page to the user, this is a truncated version of the 'All Recipes' page.

 **Add a Recipe**
 - **C**RUD Create a new recipe.
 The 'Add Recipe' page has an adapted navbar that allows the addition of extra input fields for ingredients and steps.
 This was installed to assist the user when systematically adding lists and is particularly beneficial whilst working on small viewports.
 This list is enumerated to aid the recipe's author.